BrockDSL/Introduction-to-Text-Analysis-with-Voyant-Tools/README.md

 ## Learning Different Tools

-There are various other tools offered by Voyant: corpus tools, document tools, visualization tool, grid tools and other tools.
-To choose another tools, you will have to hover the cursor on the left hand side of the question mark, just besdies other tool.
-As soon as you will hover the cursor, you will see three different icons.
-Click on the middle icon( windows symbol) to view  different tools.
+Voyant offers a variety of additional Tools such as corpus tools, document tools, visualization tools, grid tools, and other tools.
+To change which tools you are using, click the “Windows” button located in the top bar of a tool.
+This will reveal a drop-down menu, where you can select an alternate tool to switch out with that current tool.

 ![How to open differnt tools](Tools.jpg)